albertattard/presentation-domain-primitives-kotlin/presentation.md

 # A Simple Example

-Our air-conditioner controller works with Celsius and has the following function, which is used to control the power of the compressor
+Let say that we have an air-conditioner controller that works with Celsius and has the following function, which is used to control the power of the compressor

 ```kotlin
 fun adjustPower(celsius: Double) {  }
 ```

-Say that the temperature is `18°C`, but by mistake the Fahrenheit equivalent is given instead (`64.4°F`)
+Say that the temperature is `18°C`, but by mistake the Fahrenheit equivalent is provided instead (`64.4°F`)

 ```kotlin
 adjustPower(64.4) /* by mistake instead of 18 */